-Just as you get to Port Townsend on Washington’s Route 20 there is a turn off for the Glen Cove Industrial Park, where tucked around a bend in the road are two unassuming buildings that house the Port Townsend Foundry.
-Until I visited the foundry for the first time this year, I had always assumed it sat in the historic building on Port Townsend’s waterfront at the head of Point Hudson Marina.
-That is where I had always found Pete Langley and his crew during the annual Wooden Boat Festival.
+Just as you get to Port Townsend on Washington’s Route 20, there is a turn-off for the Glen Cove Industrial Park, where tucked around a bend in the road are two unassuming buildings that house the Port Townsend Foundry.
+Until I visited the foundry for the first time, I had always assumed it sat in the historic building on Port Townsend’s waterfront at the head of Point Hudson Marina.
+That's where I had always found Pete Langley and his crew during the annual Wooden Boat Festival.

 When Pete Langley first opened his business in 1983, it was in downtown Port Townsend, amid the splendor of the well-preserved Victorian era buildings.
 In fact, his first location was just a few blocks from where the original Port Townsend Foundry once sat.
 Opened in 1883 and employing some 250 workers in its heyday, the original foundry produced streetcars, steam engines, and building parts, along with several boats.

 Port Townsend has a long history as a shipbuilding town, and the picturesque downtown—featuring much of the iron work produced by the original foundry—was largely built on the speculation that it would become a major port city.
 As the city grew rapidly during the late 19th century, Port Townsend seemed poised to become the largest port on the West Coast.
 But when an economic depression hit, it ended the planned rail expansion required for the town to thrive.